 Nepal Supreme Court orders registration of same-sex marriages

-The Constitution of Nepal ensures the right to equality and right to get married to any individual, the judge said.
+The Constitution of Nepal ensures the right to equality and right to marry any individual, the judge said.

-The Supreme Court of Nepal on Tuesday issued an interim order directing the country’s government to constitute a mechanism to ensure registration of marriages for same-sex couples, reported The Kathmandu Post.
+The Supreme Court of Nepal on Tuesday issued an interim order directing the country’s government to constitute a mechanism to ensure the registration of marriages for same-sex couples, reported The Kathmandu Post.

-Although Nepal’s Parliament has not made a law on marriage equality yet, the court order will allow those from the LGBTQ community to register their marriage legally.
+Although Nepal’s Parliament has not made a law on marriage equality yet, the court order will allow those from the LGBTQ community to register their marriages legally.

 The court passed the directive while hearing a public interest litigation filed by Pinky Gurung, who heads non-governmental organisation Blue Diamond Society that advocates for the rights of LGBT community.

-Following a preliminary hearing, a single bench of Justice Til Prasad Shrestha concluded that same-sex marriages must be registered as the Constitution of Nepal ensures the right to equality and right to get married to any individual.
+Following a preliminary hearing, Justice Til Prasad Shrestha concluded that same-sex marriages must be registered as Nepal’s Constitution ensures the right to equality and right to marry any individual.

 The court also issued a show cause notice to the Nepalese government, demanding a clarification about the legal options regarding same-sex marriages.
 The final hearing in the case will begin once the government responds to the notice, reported The Kathmandu Post.